skissler/STE/README.md

+### Supplemental Data for

-# Supplemental Data for "Using symbolic transfer entropy to infer which age groups drive influenza transmission from influenza-like illness data", by S.M.
+# "Using symbolic transfer entropy to infer which age groups drive influenza transmission from influenza-like illness data"

+### by S.M.
 Kissler, C. Viboud, B.T.
 Grenfell, and J.R.
 Gog

 These twelve data files entitled "band*.csv" provide the symbolized ILI time series for the 12 age groups from the SDI-IMS dataset using a symbolization length of m = 3 weeks.
 Each file contains 884 time series (one for each city) consisting of 494 symbols (3-week groupings) each.
 The symbols are represented as integers; with reference to Fig. S1, the mapping from integers to symbols is
 1: A